 WAPA submits a formal request for recognition by ICASA council.

 WAPA presents the Code of Conduct to ICASA Council and enforcement management.

 WAPA formally engages the regulator in Western Cape and at Council level.

-WAPA formed with 15 WISP’s and 1 equipment vendor as founding members.
+WAPA was formed with 15 WISP’s and 1 equipment vendor as founding members.

-WAPA presented to Parliament during a visit to Knysna as self-regulation body.
+WAPA presented to Parliament during a visit to Knysna as a self-regulation body.